noahehall/multicloud/providers/aws/services/database/neptune.md

 ## best practices

-- you should probably re-read the following links every so often
+- you should probably re-read the following links
   - graph data model
   - transactions, specifically the conflict resolution section
   - working with custom endpoints